Sanglorian/orcus/Orcus Classes and Powers - current.md

 **React to Treachery:** Allies within 5 get a +1 bonus to all defenses against attacks that have combat advantage against them.
 Your secondary ability is Intelligence.

 ### Powers
 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Charisma instead.
-You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your talent.
+You can replace any reference to the discipline's secondary ability with the secondary ability linked to your talent.

 **Class Disciplines:** Angel's Trumpet, Golden Lion.